simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 ### The Bigger Picture

-This case study represents **more than just Flock Safety** - it's emblematic of:
+This case study represents **more than just Flock Safety.** It is emblematic of:
 - **Surveillance industry** prioritizing growth over security
 - **Government procurement** lacking technical expertise
 - **Vendor claims** going unchallenged and unverified
 - **Financial incentives** misaligned with public safety
 - **Regulatory gaps** in emerging technology oversight

+*Every city that signs a Flock contract without independent security verification accepts these risks on behalf of its residents.*

 ### Call to Action